 Something to keep in mind, however, is that caffeine will act as a diuretic (you pee a lot more) which can dehydrate you.
-You need to maintain adequate hydration so it does not impact your milk supply.
+So if you are going to drink coffee while breastfeeding, you need to maintain adequate hydration so it does not impact your milk supply.

 *resources sited are from UpToDate, an evidence-based clinical decision support resource from Wolters-Kluwer

 Nisenbalt, Vicki MD & Norman, Robert J. MD (2018).
 The effects of caffeine on reproductive outcomes in women.